-Accounting Entries in the books of selling firms
+Accounting Entries in the books of selling firms.

-70 coming times in the books of seiling in his.

 1. For transferring different assets to Realisation Account

-Realisation A/c Dr. [Individually]
+Realisation A/c Dr .
+[Individually]

 To Sundry Assets A/c

 (Assets transferred to Realisation Account at their book values)

-2. For transferring different liabilities to Realisation Accour n†
+2. For transferring different liabilities to Realisation Account nt

-Liabilities A/c Dr. [Individually]
+Liabilities A/c Dr .
+[Individually]

 To Realisation A/c

-(Liabilities transferred to Realisation Account at their bo ok value s)
+(Liabilities transferred to Realisation Account at their bo ook valu ies)

 3. For purchase consideration due

 Purchasing Co.
 A/c Dr

 To Realisation A/c

 (Purchase consideration due from the new firm)

 4. For assets taken over by the proprietor

 Capital A/c Dr

 To Realisation A/c

 (Assets taken over by the proprietor)

 5. For realisation of assets not taken over by the Company

 Bank A/c Dr.

 To Realisation A/c

 (Realisation of assets not taken over by the new firm)

 6. For recording unrecorded assets

 Assets A/c Dr

 To Capital A/c

 (Unrecorded assets recorded)

 7. For realisation of unrecorded assets

 Bank A/c Dr

 To Assets A/c

 8. For payment of liabilities not taken over

 Realisation A/c Dr

 To Bank A/c

 (Payment of liabilities not taken over by the new firm)

 9. For recording unrecorded liabilities

 Capital A/c Dr

 To Liabilities A/c

 (Being the unrecorded liabilities recorded)

 10. For payment of unrecorded liabilities

 Liabilities A/c Dr

 To Bank A/c

 (Payment of unrecorded liabilities)

+/ Desile and the second states

-te: If unrecorded liabilities are taken over by the Compar other liabilities.) ny, it is also transferred to Realisation Account along
+(Note: If unrecorded liabilities are taken over by the Company, it is also transferred to Realisation Account along with other liabilities.)

 11. For liabilities taken over by the proprietor

 Realisation A/c Dr

 To Capital A/c

 (Being liabilities assumed by the proprietor)

 12. For realisation expenses

 Realisation A/c Dr.

 To Bank A/c

 (Realisation expenses paid)

 13. For profit on realisation

 Realisation A/c Dr

 To Capital A/c

 (Profit on realisation transferred to Capital Account)

 14. For loss on realisation

 Capital A/c Dr

 To Realisation A/c

 (Loss on realisation transferred to Capital Account)

+THE WEITUTE OF O FINANCIAL ACCOUNTING

-15 For acci ımulated nrotite / reserves
+15. For accumulated profits / reserves

-Reserves A/c Dr Profit and Loss A/c Dr
+Reserves A/c Dr

+Profit and Loss A/c Dr

 To Capital A/c

 (Undrawn profits transferred to Capital Account)

-- 16. For Loss: Reverse entry of 15. - 17.
-For transferring partners' current accounts (Credit balances) to capital accounts
+16. For Loss : Reverse entry of 15.

+17. For transferring partners' current accounts (Credit balances) to capital accounts

 Partners' Current A/cs Dr.

 To Partners' Capital A/cs

-If there is a debit balance in current account, the reverse entry shall be recorded.
+If there is a debit balance in current account, the reverse e entry shall be recorded.

-18. For Settlement of purchase consideration by the company
+18. For Settlement of purchase consideration by the compa ny

 Shares in Purchasing Co.
+Dr.

 Debentures in Purchasing Co.
+Dr.

-Cash A/c
+Cash A/c Dr.

 To Purchasing Co.
 A/c

 19. For final adjustment

 Partners' Capital A/cs Dr.

 To Shares in Purchasing Co.
 A/c

 To Debenture in Purchasing Co.
 A/c

-To Cash A/c